pwndoc-ng/pwndoc-ng/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Add screenshots to help explain your problem.

-**Environment (please complete the following information):**
- - Browser [e.g. chrome, safari, firefox]
+**Template**
+If the bug is triggered via the report generation add a simple template to trigger the bug

 **Additional context**
 Add any other context about the problem here.